 - If local vendors do not have a trailer or RV in stock, you may have to go out of your way to get one shipped.

 - The cost of insurance will rise as a result.

 Buying a Used RV

 For second-hand RVs, it’s impossible to know how long they’ve been out of production.
 A used RV may have difficulties that need to be fixed because of the wear and tear.
-RVs can be purchased via a dealer or a third-party seller, such as on Craigslist or from a private individual.
+RVs can be purchased via a dealer or a third-party seller, such as on Craigslist or from a private seller.
 Buyer beware when purchasing a used RV, as you never know what may be wrong with it or what repairs you may have to make in the future.
 These adjustments can quickly mount up.

 Pros of a Used RV

 - You’ll save a lot of money this way.